 Carpet in the sunroom, carpet on the porch?
 That’s crazy talk!
 To some, the idea of carpeting an indoor/outdoor space brings back horrible memories of the unfortunate trend of carpeted bathrooms in the 1970s.
 We’ve already covered some more durable, resistant flooring options, but what if your sunroom vision includes walking barefoot through downy, high-pile carpet?

-If you’re unpersuaded by the carpet vs. laminate debate and already picked your winner in the carpet vs. hardwood showdown, we can’t blame you—carpeting has a special allure for its comfort, warmth, and homey feel.
+If you’re unpersuaded by the carpet vs. laminate debate and have already picked your winner in the carpet vs. hardwood showdown, we can’t blame you—carpeting has a special allure for its comfort, warmth, and homey feel.
 It’s come a long way in stain resistance, hypoallergenic qualities, and durability.
 And thanks to modular solutions like carpet tiles, even indoor/outdoor rooms that were no-go zones for carpeting can now enjoy its cozy embrace.

 Carpeting in a sunroom or three-season room makes perfect sense, especially in colder months.
 Carpet keeps feet insulated from the winter chill, and it can absorb and hold warmth from sunlight in a way tile or laminate simply can’t.
 Sorry, enclosed porch owners—we simply can’t endorse using carpet, even carpet tiles, on a porch.
 Unless, of course, you want to replace them after every rainstorm!

 Once you have the basics of how to install carpet tiles, it’s easy to replace a single tile (or the entire path from the kitchen to the backdoor).
-And considering the usual cost to replace carpet with hardwood or another rigid material, carpet tiles are a creative way to enjoy the benefits of carpeting without being stuck with stained or worn sunroom flooring.
+Considering the usual cost to replace carpet with hardwood or another rigid material, carpet tiles are a creative way to enjoy the benefits of carpeting without being stuck with stained or worn sunroom flooring.
 Plus, you can install them directly on top of your existing surfaces.
-No demolition or removal needed!
+No demolition or removal is needed!

 #5.
 Tile: Classic and Creative

-Need scratch- and scuff-resistant sunroom flooring that’ll stand up to soccer cleats, tapdancing shoes, and just about anything else?
+Need scratch- and scuff-resistant sunroom flooring that’ll stand up to soccer cleats, tap-dancing shoes, and just about anything else?
 Dreaming of a sunroom overflowing with vines, potted palms, and philodendrons for those #urbanjungle vibes?
 Tile has long been the go-to flooring for sunrooms, and we see why.

-It’s easy to clean, durable, and (when properly grouted) is totally waterproof.
+It’s easy to clean, durable, and (when properly grouted) totally waterproof.
 It’s a favorite for mudroom flooring for the same reasons.
 From frenzied mosaic patterns to respectable quarry squares, the types of tile at your disposal can fit any creative vision.

 But before you start looking at glaze shades, break out your farmer’s almanac.
 While it’s unmatched in water resistance, tile (especially concrete and unglazed tile) doesn’t like extreme shifts in heat and cold.